tdpreece/mocha_setup/README.md

    </script>
 ```

-I could then run the tests using PhantomJS,
+I could then run the tests using PhantomJS from the command line,

 ```bash
 ./node_modules/mocha-phantomjs/bin/mocha-phantomjs phantom_test_runner.html